A sea of orange surrounds Republican gubernatorial candidate Jerry W. Kilgore wherever he goes.

 His campaign is like that: an electoral behemoth whose only goal for Tuesday's primary is to shed itself of upstart George B. Fitch, the mayor of Warrenton, and look forward to defeating the Democratic candidate, Lt.
 Gov. Timothy M. Kaine, on Nov.
 8.

-"I just have to win," Kilgore, a lifelong college basketball fan, said of the primary.
+"I just have to win," Kilgore, a lifelong fan of college basketball, said of the primary.
 "It doesn't matter if you win by 2 points or 30 points -- you are going on to the next round.
 We are going on to the next round."

 Mark J. Rozell, a George Mason University politics professor, said that Kilgore is in a dominating position to do that, having outraised Fitch by more than 40 to 1.
 But he said primaries are unpredictable because so few people turn out to vote.
 A few thousand votes one way or the other can mean a lot.

 "If Fitch were to pull a quarter of the vote, everybody would be shocked, and that would signal a real weakness in Kilgore's candidacy," Rozell said.
-"That's the real challenge for Kilgore here."
+"That's the real challenge for Kilgore here.
+He does need to [make sure] no one can doubt his candidacy."

 Kilgore said he's not worried.
 He called Fitch "a nice man" and said he's looking forward to "winning his support in this campaign."
-In an interview this week, Kilgore said he's focused on telling voters what he will do to improve education, transportation and economic development.
+In an interview this week, Kilgore said he's focused on telling voters across the state what he will do to improve education, transportation and economic development.

 He called education his "top priority" and said his plan to create a statewide merit pay system for teachers will improve the quality of schools.